-- Design Progress Meetings: The Contractor shall conduct meetings to coordinate the design development within the Contractor's organizations, CDOT, and other affected agencies.
+- Design Progress Meetings: The Contractor shall conduct meetings to coordinate the design development within the Contractor's organizations, CDOT, the City of Lakewood and other affected agencies.
 As a minimum, the Contractor shall prepare an agenda and conduct each meeting to discuss the status of the design, coordinate the design development between design disciplines, discuss constructability issues, and identify any questions associated with design requirements.
-The Contractor shall take meeting minutes and provide meeting minutes to CDOT's Project Engineer within four (4) Working Days after the meeting. - 2.
+The Contractor shall take meeting minutes and provide meeting minutes to CDOT's Project Engineer within four (4) Working Days after the meeting.
+These meetings shall a minimum of be bi-weekly or as requested by CDOT. - 2.
 Released for Construction (RFC) Documents: Released for Construction Documents allow the Contractor to initiate construction in advance of Acceptance of the Final Design Documents by CDOT.
 The RFC Documents shall include all plans, quantities, method statements, and schedule required to complete a given portion of Work.
 The schedule shall include: submittal date, planned construction start date, inspection hold points, and planned duration.
-Failure to provide RFC Documents that comply with the Contract in a timely manner will be cause for the Contractor not being permitted to work on that portion of the project until a proper submittal is made.
+Failure to provide RFC Documents that comply with the Contract in a timely manner shall be cause for the Contractor not being permitted to work on that portion of the project until a proper submittal is made.
 All schedule delays due to incomplete RFC Documents shall be the responsibility of the Contractor.
-The Contractor's Project Quality Manager shall approve RFC Documents prior to submittal to CDOT.
-RFC Documents shall be submitted to the CDOT Project Engineer a minimum of one (1) week before planned construction.
+The Contractor's Design Quality Manager shall approve RFC Documents prior to submittal to CDOT.
+Each RFC Documents submittal shall be submitted to the CDOT Project Engineer a minimum of two (2) weeks before planned construction.
 Written Acceptance of the quantities and schedule must be received from CDOT before the Work begins on that portion of the RFC.
-The Contractor shall include in the QCD a process for the Engineer responsible for the design to prepare, review, approve, and seal (if required) all changes, including Field Design Changes (FDC), and Request for Information (RFI)
+The Contractor shall include in the QCD a process for the Engineer responsible for the design to prepare, review, approve, and seal (if required) all changes, including Field Design Changes (FDC), and Request for Information (RFI) responses.

-responses.
 FDC and RFI responses must meet the requirements of RFC documents, except the submittal timeline will be as soon as possible.

 - 3. Final Design Documents: The Contractor shall submit Final Design Documents to CDOT's Project Engineer for Acceptance.
-CDOT shall not Accept the Final Design Documents until the Contractor has completed all design and has addressed, resolved, and incorporated, to the satisfaction of CDOT, any prior Contractor, CDOT, or Outside Agency Acceptance Review comments.
-The Project Quality Manager shall ensure and provide documentation to CDOT that all review comments have been addressed. - 4.
-As-Built Documents: As-Built Documents shall be stamped by the Engineer and submitted to CDOT for Acceptance.
+CDOT will not Accept the Final Design Documents until the Contractor has completed all design and has addressed, resolved, and incorporated, to the satisfaction of CDOT, any prior Contractor, CDOT, or Outside Agency Acceptance Review comments.
+The Design Quality Manager shall ensure and provide documentation to CDOT that all review comments have been addressed. - 4.
+Final Design Record Drawings: The final record set of drawings shall include the original Released for Construction drawings and incorporate all Field Design Changes.
+Each drawing shall be stamped by the Engineer of Record as responsible for the specific design element represented on said drawing. - 5.
+As-Built Documents: As-Built Documents shall meet the requirements listed in these technical requirements.
+As-Built Documents shall be maintained and completed by the Contractor with final drawings updated in the electronic format of CDOT's latest CADD configuration and submitted to CDOT for Acceptance.
 CDOT may audit As-Built Documents to ensure completeness and compliance with the requirements of the Contract Documents.